Tips For Travelling Europe In The Spring

 Pros and Cons of the Shoulder Season: Europe from March to June

-The shoulder season is varies from region to region, but generally it is between March 1 and June 1.
+The shoulder season does vary from region to region, but generally it is between March 1 and June 1.
 Special considerations need to be made by travellers during this period of time.
-Alterations in itinerary, budget, site-seeing and clothing are all necessary when travelling in Europe in the spring.
+Alterations in itinerary, budget, site-seeing and clothing are all necessary when planning on travelling in Europe in the spring.

 The pros of travelling during off-peak times are obvious: